 ROGERSVILLE, Tenn.
-(WJHL) — The updated flyers of missing Hawkins County 5-year-old Summer Wells tell us all we need to know — almost five months after her disappearance, her fate remains a mystery.
+(WJHL) — Flyers about missing Hawkins County child Summer Wells tell us all we need to know — nearly a year after her disappearance, her fate remains a mystery.
+Organized searches have not been successful in turning over new leads.

 While in court for the DUI charge on Nov.
 1, Wells was arrested on a violation of probation charge.
 He was later released on his own recognizance bond.